AliiRad/Docker-Docs/README.md

 	docker build --tag(or -t) [image-name]:[tag for your image] [directory that your docker file is in it]

+Docker file tip : with capital "D" and lowercase "f" Like : Dockerfile

 <h2>Example</h2>

 	docker build -t website:v1 .